msinamsina/pyautomail/docs/tutorial/cli.rst

 .. code-block:: bash

-    pyautomail register <path/to/contacts/file>
+    pyautomail register <path/to/contacts/file> [options]

 The ``<path/to/contacts/file>`` is the path of your contacts file.
-The contacts file should be a ``.csv`` file and must have a column with the name of ``email``. every row of this column should be a valid email address.
+The contacts file should be a ``.csv`` file and must have a column with the name of ``email``.
+Every row of this column should be a valid email address.

 Other columns of the contacts file are optional and you can add as many columns as you want.
 The name of the columns will be used as the name of the variables in the template file.
 For example, if you have a column with the name of